Govt resumes issuance of passports, work permits

 Thursday July 30 2020

-The government yesterday resumed countrywide issuance and registration for passports nearly four months after the service was suspended due to Covid-19.
+The government has resumed countrywide issuance and registration for passports nearly four months after the service was suspended due to Covid-19.

 Mr Obiga Kania, the State minister for Internal Affairs, told journalists at Uganda Media Centre that following the partial easing of the Covid-19 induced lockdown, the ministry will resume the services but not at full capacity.